-In terms of overseas education consultation services, the Group has opened a service centre in Zhengzhou since December 2021 to provide overseas education consultation services for students who intend to apply for further education overseas.
+In terms of overseas education consultation services, the Group has opened service centres in Zhengzhou, Hangzhou, Wuhan and Shenzhen etc. to provide overseas education consultation services for students who intend to apply for further education overseas.
 The Group mainly provides personalised consulting services such as background and enrollment information of overseas higher education institutions, overseas study and college application plans, college application procedures, and student visa applications.